1932 Cuba hurricane: Meteorological history

 The 1932 Cuba hurricane can be traced back to a tropical depression, first identified at 06:00 UTC on October 30 by ship observations roughly 200 mi east of Guadeloupe.
 Tracking generally westward, the depression crossed the Lesser Antilles the next day between Dominica and Martinique.
-Barometric pressures decrease to as much as 1008 mbar (hPa; 29.77 inHg) in St. Lucia confirmed the presence of a developing tropical cyclone.
+Barometric pressures decreasing to as much as 1008 mbar (hPa; 29.77 inHg) in St. Lucia confirmed the presence of a developing tropical cyclone.
 Shortly after traversing the islands, the disturbance strengthened to tropical storm intensity at 18:00 UTC on October 31.
 Concurrently as the storm was gradually intensifying, the tropical cyclone began to take an unusual course towards the southwest.
 On November 2, the storm intensified to hurricane status while north of the Netherlands Antilles.

 Steadily strengthening, the hurricane reached Category 2 status on November 3.
 During the day, the storm passed approximately 50 mi north of Punta Gallinas in Colombia, the northernmost extent of South America.
 However, at the same time the hurricane curved towards the west, causing the storm to move away from Colombia and Venezuela.
 During the next few days, the hurricane rapidly intensified, reaching major hurricane status late on November 4.
 The next day, the hurricane's intensity was analyzed to have been the equivalent of a modern-day Category 5 hurricane while curving northward.
 Although the storm was analyzed operationally to have peaked as a minimal Category 4 hurricane, reanalysis of the hurricane indicated that the tropical cyclone was much more intense than initially suggested based on observations by the S.S.
 Phemius, the crew of which visually estimated winds of around 200 mph at the maximum of the storm and measured unusually low pressures.
 Early on November 6, the hurricane peaked with maximum sustained winds estimated at 175 mph (280 km/h).
 During that time, the S.S.
 Phemius recorded a minimum barometric pressure of 915 mbar (hPa; 27.02 inHg); this measurement was the lowest documented throughout the storm's existence.
-As this report did not occur within the hurricane's eye, the storm's true minimum pressure may have been much less.
+As this report did not occur within the hurricane's eye, the storm's true minimum pressure may have been much lower.